sperciva/maracuya-grapevine-TDA/README.md

 # maracuya-grapevine-TDA
 Repository accompanying the paper "Visualizing slowly evolving ontogenetic and heteroblastic effects embedded in the leaves of grapevine and maracuyá using topological data analysis"

-For now, you can replicate the maracuy'{a} analysis by running the code from [this github](https://github.com/sperciva/giotto-mapper-pie-nodes).
-This code is not clean nor well commented, so while you wait, you may just want to play around with the Mapper graph [here](https://sperciva.github.io/giotto-mapper-pie-nodes/).